‘General Hospital’ Tuesday Spoilers: Nelle Reaches Out, Willow Struggles, And Ryan Gets Bold

 The Inquisitr recently revealed that Ryan will do something violent at Pentonville and it will require Chase’s attention.
 Will viewers finally see something juicy happen that involves both Nelle and Ryan working together somehow?
 It seems likely, and with the November sweeps period coming up soon, fans have a hunch that something crazy is in the works.

-Things are definitely quite wild in Port Charles right now and fans are anxious to see significant forward progress.
-General Hospital spoilers suggest that there may be more bombshells about to drop and everybody is ready for some chaos.
+Things are definitely quite wild in Port Charles right now, and fans are anxious to see significant forward progress.
+General Hospital spoilers suggest that there may be more bombshells about to drop, and everybody is ready for some chaos.